BocaDoru/Hospital-Chain-Management-System/README.md

 ### 2. Receptionist

-* The *Receptionist* role can make a **medical programation** for a pacient to his medical unit.
+* The *Receptionist* role can make a **medical appointment** for a pacient to his medical unit.

-#### Add new programation
+#### Add New Appointment

-* For adding a new programation the *Receptionist* has to follow those steps:
+* For adding a new appointment the *Receptionist* has to follow those steps:
 1. Click *Select pacient* button to select a pacient from the database or *Create new pacient* button to create a new pacient.
    * If the *Select pacient* option was selected a list of all the pacients will open.
    * If the *Create new pacient* option was selected a formular with the new pacient information will open.
 The receptionist need to add those information.
 2. Click *Select doctor* button to select a doctor, this will open a new window with all the doctors from this medical unit, then select the wanted doctor.
 3. Click *Select nurse* button to select a nurse, this will open a new window with all the nurses from this medical unit, then select the wanted nurse.
 4. Click *Select services* button to select all the wanted services, this will open a new window with all services that the selected doctor can do.
-5. Input the wanted date for this programation.
+5. Input the wanted date for this appointment.
 If the date is valid the *Select hour* window will open.
 6. Select the wanted hour by clicking the *Select hour* button.
    * If the doctor and nurse are disponible in that date a select menu will open whit the disponible hours.
    * If the doctor or nurse are not disponible a dialogue window fill appear and the date need to be changed.
 7. After all the information are added and valid a **bill** will be generated with all the services and their prices.
-8. Click *Create programation* button to finish this action.
+8. Click *Create appointment* button to finish this action.

 ### 3. Doctor